-I’m Nora Feely, and I was diagnosed with Hodgkins Lymphoma on March 1st, 2018 (18 months after this photo was taken & 12 weeks before I finished grad school).
+I’m Nora Feely, and I was diagnosed with Hodgkins Lymphoma on March 1st, 2018.
 I’ve been telling the internet about it ever since–now in remission and figuring out my new normal.
 I am a writer, trained social worker (with a focus on trauma), and forever henchwoman for various social justice fights.
-Midwesterner at heart (STL & Chicago) and currently live on the East Coast with my husband and tiny, sassy dog.
+Midwesterner at heart (STL & Chicago) and currently live on the East Coast with my husband and Fanny, our tiny, sassy dog.

 To the mamas: having kids in a pandemic seems ROUGH—and I know there are factors making everything even harder—if you are doing it solo, like my sister (alone in a house with two boys for five days at a time while working, someone please give her a medal); if you have health issues; if you’re a frontline worker; if you’re out of work; if you’re doing this for the first time, like two of my dearest friends who recently had babies in the midst of a pandemic (babies I can’t meet anytime soon, I’m very sad); or if you’re pregnant in this scary moment.
 The list goes on and on.
 Maybe none of those but your kids are losing their shit because none of this is normal and they won’t pretend that it is because they know better.
 Sorry this is so hard.
 You’re all amazing.
 Also: I hope someday we celebrate you with things like universal paid parental leave, better maternal mortality rates, and affordable childcare.
 That seems better than flowers but maybe we can do both?

 I’m also sending love to everyone with complicated feelings of grief or loss today.
 It’s a loud holiday, especially if you’ve lost your own mom.
 Or maybe you have a hard relationship with your mom that doesn’t match the roses on social media.
 It’s complicated.